 In the beginning, when my husband and I were removing the Chinese wisteria that was choking every tree in our woods and restoring our small bottomland forest to what could’ve/should’ve been there, we planted native trees rescued from a development.
 One was a hazelnut.
 Over the years I enjoyed watching the yellow male catkins lengthen in winter and the tiny jewel-like maroon female flowers appear in February, always the very first signs of spring.
 I liked drawing the flowers and, in the fall, the frilly green hats around their small brown nut heads.
-In fact, the name hazel is from the Anglo-Saxon word haet, meaning hat, referring to this cap of leafy green bracts on the nuts.

 I liked their taste, too, although I knew that the hazelnuts used in coffee and chocolates were the European ones, Corylus avellana, not the ones from our eastern forests, Corylus americana, which are smaller.
-Corylus, their genus name, is from the Greek word kory, also meaning helmet or hood.
+Corylus, their genus name, is from the Greek word kory, meaning helmet or hood.

 Years later, when our septic system had to be replaced, threatening the hazelnut tree, I made a solemn promise to him/her (hazelnuts have their male flowers and female flowers on the same plant) that I would do my absolute best to save her from destruction, and I tied protective warning tape around him.